 "My competitiveness is going to keep growing and I guess we'll see more of it this year.
 But I'll try to contain it so I don't come across like a dickhead or something."

-Ricciardo stars in an upcoming Red Bull television series called 'Destination One', which follows his career path in to Formula One.
+Ricciardo starred in a Red Bull television series called 'Destination One', which followed his career path in to Formula One.

 © Sutton Images